-To See or Not to See: Logan
+To See or Not To See: Ghost in the Shell

 Continue ReadingThe latest film installment of the X-Men universe is Logan.
 Unlike the previous movies in the franchise, though, Logan is lot less flashy and a whole lot grittier.
 It’s several years